eddiekyting/SCALOS/README.md

     CS              Clam shell speed brakes
     FTDXD           Forward trip dots (10 inch behind nose trip ring)

+### Data Extract
+The data extract function allows user to input test entires and run number from search and look up and extract corresponding sub data set in data frame.

 ### Data Process
 The data process clean up the data for alignment, trucntion and intperolation.
 This function allows two different set of data with different length and with respect to different location to be manipulated for data process, i.e., subtraction, addition, derivatives, etc.
 The derivative function computes the data derivaties with respect to longitudinal or lateral direction.